Tem-q/titanic/README.md

      - Logistic Regression (L1 and L2 regularization)
      - Random Forest
      - XGBoost
-   - A **Stacking Regressor** was used to combine the predictions of these models for improved performance.
+   - A **Stacking Classifier** was used to combine the predictions of these models for improved performance.

 3. **Hyperparameter Tuning**:
-   - Hyperparameters were optimized using grid search and cross-validation.
+   - Hyperparameters were optimized using grid search and K-fold cross-validation.
    - The optimal parameters are stored in `best_params.json`.

 4. **Submission**:
-   - Predictions were made using the trained Stacking Regressor and saved in `submission.csv`.
+   - Predictions were made using the trained Stacking Classifier and saved in `submission.csv`.